Vijaypal Singh Tomar

 Vijaypal Singh Tomar (born 1951) is an Indian politician from Uttar Pradesh.
 He is a Member of Parliament in Rajya Sabha till April 2024 and former president of the BJP Kisan Morcha.

 Early life and education

 Tomar is from Meerut, Uttar Pradesh.
-He is the son of Indrajj Singh.
+He was born into a Tomar Rajput family to Indraj Singh Tomar.
 He is a science graduate and also did his L.L.B.

 Career

 Tomar became an MLA for the first time winning the 1991 Uttar Pradesh Legislative Assembly election representing Janata Dal from Sardhana Assembly constituency.
 In the 1993 Assembly by-election, Ravindra Pundir defeated Tomar, who contested on RLD ticket.
 In the 2007 Uttar Pradesh Legislative Assembly election, he polled 28,026 votes but lost to BSP candidate Chandra Veer Singh who secured 37,469 votes.